 Plan of the paper.
 In Section 2, we introduce some basic notions that will be used throughout the paper.
 In Section 3, we present an algorithm for computing generators of real radicals under the smoothness assumption and show the correctness and the complexity of the algorithm.
 In Section 4, we give a probabilistic algorithm to compute rational parametrizations for all irreducible components of an arbitrarily given real algebraic set.
-The last section is devoted to practical experiments.
+In Section 5, we generalize the results of Section 4 to the semi-algebraic case.
+Section 6 is devoted to practical experiments.